 Whether you are male or female, skimpy clothing is frowned upon.
 Especially when visiting temples and places of worship and in rural areas.

 Make sure to respect the culture and cover your knees and shoulders when entering a temple or wat.

 A sarong is a great item to carry with you.
-I've wrapped it around my waste to use as a skirt and put it over my shoulders to use as a shall.
+I've wrapped it around my waist to use as a skirt and put it over my shoulders to use as a shall.